antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/README.md

 ```
 echo '{"accounts": [{"entitlement": {"canPlayMinecraft": true,"ownsMinecraft": true},"type": "Offline"}],"formatVersion": 3}' > accounts.json
 ```
-# How to use
-Create an offline account in the launcher and enjoy!
-# What not to do
-Don't delete the default offline account before you create a new offline account!

 # Manual Installation
 There is a file in repo called "accounts.json" [here](https://raw.githubusercontent.com/antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/main/accounts.json) and you need to download it to this place: